survivejs/react-book/manuscript/08_building_kanban.md

 }
 ```

-After this change our `build` directory should remain nice and tidy when building.
+After this change, our `build` directory should remain nice and tidy when building.
 See [clean-webpack-plugin](https://www.npmjs.com/package/clean-webpack-plugin) for further options.

 T> An alternative would be to use your terminal (`rm -rf ./build/`) and set that up in the `scripts` section of *package.json*.